 Change a life

 Since the death of Colonel Gaddafi in October 2011, Libya has been by racked by violence between rival militias and by the uncontrolled influx of weapons, a situation that has left the country in a state of permanent insecurity.
-The main challenges now facing Libya lie in its capacity to implement a peace process and ensure the stability of its institutions.
+The main challenges now facing Libya lie in its capacity to implement a peace process and ensure the rehabilitation and stability of its institutions.